Danny Whitehead: Port Vale

 On 3 August 2020, Whitehead cancelled the last year of his contract with Salford and signed a two-year deal with League Two rivals Port Vale.
 The move reunited him with former Macclesfield boss John Askey, who brought Whitehead in to compete with Luke Joyce, Manny Oyeleke, Scott Burgess and Tom Conlon for one of three places in central midfield.
-He failed to make much on an impact early in the 2020–21 season having struggled with injuries and poor form and was transfer-listed by new manager Darrell Clarke at the end of the campaign.
+He failed to make much on an impact early in the 2020–21 season having struggled with injuries and poor form.
+He was transfer-listed by new manager Darrell Clarke at the end of the campaign.
 He was not given a squad number for the 2021–22 season and Clarke said that he would try and arrange a loan move into the National League.

 On 15 October 2021, he joined National League club Altrincham on a one-month loan deal.
 He featured ten times for the "Robins" before he was recalled to his parent club on Christmas Eve after Vale suffered an injury and illness crisis.
 On 7 January 2022, he left Port Vale after his contract was cancelled by mutual consent.

 AFC Fylde

-On 11 January 2022, Whitehead joined National League club AFC Fylde on a contract until the end of the 2021–22 season, with the club retaining the option of a further 12 months.
+On 11 January 2022, Whitehead joined AFC Fylde on a contract until the end of the 2021–22 season, with the club retaining the option of a further 12 months.
 He scored one goal in eleven appearances for James Rowe's "Coasters", including the play-off semi-final defeat to Boston United at Mill Farm.
+He scored three goals in 38 games over the course of the 2022–23 campaign as Fylde secured promotion as champions of the National League North.
+He departed the club at the end of the 2023–24 season after making another 42 appearances for the club.

+Macclesfield

+On 31 May 2024, Whitehead joined Northern Premier League Premier Division side Macclesfield, the phoenix club of Macclesfield Town.
+Manager Robbie Savage made him part of the club's senior leadership group.
+He featured 27 times in the 2024–25 campaign, helping Macclesfield to win the league title with six games left to play.

 Style of play

-Whitehead is an energetic, versatile and hard working midfielder.
+Whitehead is an energetic, versatile and hard-working midfielder.